Privacy and Data Protection Statement

 The nature and extent of due diligence research is proportionate to the fundraising opportunity.
 This doesn’t mean that we’ll research lots of personal details about every donor or question every donation.
 Any information we collect for these purposes will only consist of what is necessary for us to meet these requirements and will be processed in line with your rights.

-For full details of the rights you have, please refer to the Your rights section.
+For full details of the rights you have, please see below.

 Marketing communication and preferences